-Automated information retrieval is currently being piloted to improve compliance with statutory time limits for subject access requests under the Data protection Act 2018 and reduce reliance on manual processes.
+Automated information retrieval is used regularly to improve compliance with statutory time limits for subject access requests under the Data Protection Act 2018 and reduce reliance on manual processes.
 This technology is also being used to maintain the information sharing register to ensure that a complete picture of where proactive information sharing is taking place with partner agencies.

-Implementation of a Data Protection Feedback process has been implemented capture organisational learning from data protection breaches to aid future prevention and identify emerging risks.
+Implementation of a Data Protection Feedback process has captured organisational learning from data protection breaches to aid future prevention and identify emerging risks.

-A programme of work has commenced to reduce or remove permanent paper archives and continue to digitise information going forward.
+A programme of work is underway to reduce or remove permanent paper archives and continue to digitise information going forward which is supported as the preferred approach in policies.